tuya/tuya-weapp-demo/README.md

  [中文版](README.zh.md) | [English](README.md)

 #### Note: This repository is inherited from the [old Tuya Github repository](https://github.com/TuyaInc/tuya-weapp-demo) that will be deprecated soon.
 Please use this repository for Tuya SDK development instead.
-For changing the existing remote repository URL, see this [tutorial](https://docs.github.com/en/free-pro-team@latest/github/using-git/changing-a-remotes-url)
+For changing the existing remote repository URL, see this [tutorial](https://docs.github.com/en/free-pro-team@latest/github/using-git/changing-a-remotes-url).

 ## Overview

 This Demo is for quick connection to [Tuya Cloud Function](https://developer.tuya.com/cn/docs/iot/app-development/mini-programs/overview/applet-ecology?id=K9ptacgp94o5d), [Pairing Plugin](https://developer.tuya.com/cn/docs/iot/app-development/mini-programs/tuya-applet-with-web-plugin/distribution-network-plugin?id=K9lq218xn0wn8) and, MQTT.
 New features will be updated in the future.

-## Experience
+## Get Started

 If you need to embed the pairing function in your applet, you can get your ticket information by connecting to the cloud function and call the applet plugin to complete paring.
 Call the API for getting device information after pairing is completed

 If you need to develop device control, scene linkage and automation, you can call the corresponding APIs through the cloud function.

-Contact us if you need Tuya all-in-one applet.
+Contact us if you need a Tuya all-in-one applet.
 Scan the QR code below to experience the all-in-one applet.

 <p align="center">
 <img width=200 src="https://images.tuyacn.com/rms-static/9cbc9210-cb1f-11ea-9723-5fcc4b1eeb4e-1595314722225.jpg?tyName=gh_42ad2888c42d_258.jpg" >